 - Wear a face covering

-- Cover your face when out in public, especially if you’re in an enclosed space or you’re likely to come within 6 feet from others.
+- Wear a face covering over your nose and mouth when out in public, especially if you’re in an enclosed space or you’re likely to come within 6 feet from others.

-- Under the Governor’s orders any individual able to medically tolerate a face covering must wear a covering over his or her nose and mouth when in any enclosed public space or crowded outdoor space.
+- Under the MDHHS Epidemic Orders any individual able to medically tolerate a face covering must wear a covering over their nose and mouth when in any enclosed public space or crowded outdoor space.

 - Clean your hands often